SkillsUnion/tamkeen-cloud/3.2-introduction-to-ci-cd/github-action.md

 ## **1. What is GitHub Actions?**

-GitHub Actions is a **native automation and CI/CD tool** integrated into GitHub.
+GitHub Actions is a **native automation and CICD tool** integrated into GitHub.
 It allows developers to automate tasks within their software development lifecycle—such as building, testing, and deploying code—**directly from their repositories**.

 What makes GitHub Actions stand out is its **event-driven architecture**.
-Instead of relying on external CI/CD platforms, GitHub Actions listens to specific GitHub events—like a `push` or a `pull request`—and reacts by executing workflows defined in the repository.
+Instead of relying on external CICD platforms, GitHub Actions listens to specific GitHub events—like a `push` or a `pull request`—and reacts by executing workflows defined in the repository.

 By combining version control and automation in one place, it offers a seamless development experience and reduces operational complexity.